Tim Murdoch

 2010

-Incidents and Reflections, Heidi Kayser and Tim Murdoch
+Incidents and Reflections, Heidi Kayser and Tim Murdoch, Schiltkamp Gallery, Clark University, Worcester, MA.

 Yellow Show, Boston Children’s Museum, Boston, MA

-The new Media Curious: Experimental Moving Images Festival
+The New Media Curious: Experimental Moving Images Festival, Axiom Gallery, Jamaica Plain, MA.

 2009

-Tim Murdoch Installations, Gallery 360, Northeastern University, Boston, MA
+Tim Murdoch Installations, Solo Show, Gallery360, Northeastern University, Boston, MA.

 2008